SAP-samples/teched2025-DA267/exercises/ex3_analytic_model/ex3.2_analytic_model/README.md

 ![](../../../images/ex3.2_4)
 ![](../../../images/ex3.2_5)

-5. Enter the following SQL and preview your data.
+5. This SQL view shall deliver today's date as a result.
+Enter the following SQL and preview your data.
 Then name your view and deploy it.
 ![](../../../images/ex3.2_6)

+6. Go back to your analytic model.